deckhouse/deckhouse/modules/030-cloud-provider-azure/docs/USAGE.md

 ## An example of the `AzureInstanceClass` custom resource

-Below is a simple example of custom resource `AzureInstanceClass` configuration:
+Below is a simple example of the `AzureInstanceClass` custom resource:

 ```yaml
 apiVersion: deckhouse.io/v1